If you have been creating pottery, you have probably heard of horse hair pottery. And yes, it actually involves the use of horsehair.

 Using the horse hair pottery technique, you can create beautiful works of art.

 Horse hair pottery is becoming extremely popular.
 Even though it has been created by Native Americans for centuries.
 If you have not tried it yet, you should.
 The results you will get with the simple application of horse hair are stunning.

 These handmade pieces of pottery make the perfect gifts for holidays or weddings.
 If you are looking for a new pottery technique that will turn heads and amaze your friends, horse hair pottery is a perfect choice.

-If you’re up for more craft-related projects, you can check out fun project ideas here!
+If you’re up for more craft-related projects, be sure to see our round-up of DIY Yarn bowl Ideas and you can check out more fun project ideas here!